omricarmel/page/content/posts/kiss.md

 ### How is this simple?

 Well it's not.
-But if the last s in kiss is stupid, it is referring to me.
-Embracingly, I'm currently typing markdown into vim while having it spellcheck me with `:set spell spelllang=en_us`.
+But the last s in kiss is stupid, and it's referring to me.
+Embarrassingly, I'm currently typing markdown into vim while having it spellcheck me with `:set spell spelllang=en_us`.
 I wish i could show you my screen right now but I definitely haven't figured out screenshots.

 ### The devil you know

 Well I'm sure i could have opened up a medium account and have all this setup avoided.
 But as Ron Swanson from Parks and Recs once said while ordering a family meal of hamburgers "I know what I'm about son" (enter GIF here).

 Having built and deployed many sites for various and questionable purposes, typing in markdown and deploying with a git pipeline seems like an elegant solution.
-I'll definitely need a more frictionless, but for the mean time this will do.
+I'll definitely need a more frictionless setup, but for the mean time this will do.

 Oh and BTW the compiler that creates a site out and around these markdown posts is Hugo, written in go and compiles quick and with beautiful plugins. shoutout for making this so easy.